 \subsection{Methodology and Framework}

-The methodology of this work is presented in Figure \ref{fig:CantonMT-pipeline-FineTune-cropped}, which includes the following steps: \begin{itemize} \item DataPrep: data collection and pre-processing \item ModelFineTunePhase1: model selection for initial translator fine-tuning (ft, v1) \item SynDataGenerate: synthetic data generation using the initial translator and cleaned data \item ModelFineTunePhase2: second step MT fine-tuning using real and synthetic data (ft-syn, v2) \item ModelEval: model evaluation using both embedding-based metrics (BERTscore and COMET) and lexical metrics (SacreBLEU and hLEPOR) \end{itemize}
+The methodology of this work is presented in Figure \ref{fig:CantonMT-pipeline-FineTune-cropped}, which includes the following steps: \begin{enumerate} \item DataPrep: data collection and pre-processing \item ModelFineTunePhase1: model selection for initial translator fine-tuning (ft, v1) \item SynDataGenerate: synthetic data generation using the initial translator and cleaned data \item ModelFineTunePhase2: second step MT fine-tuning using real and synthetic data (ft-syn) \item ModelEval: model evaluation using both embedding-based metrics (BERTscore and COMET) and lexical metrics (SacreBLEU and hLEPOR) \end{enumerate}

-For data collection, we scraped the data from the public Hong Kong forum LIHKG \url{https://lihkg.com}, which was launched in 2016 and has multiple categories including sports, entertainment, hot topic, gossip, current affairs, etc. We extracted more than 1 million sentences from this website, however, the raw data is with a lot of noises that need to be cleaned, with an example shown in Figure \ref{fig:LIHKG-example} (Appendix Section \ref{sec:appendix}).
-We did data cleaning to reduce noisy strings as well as data \textit{anonymisation} by removing the user IDs from the text.
-We also filtered out the sentences that were too short with less than 10 Chinese characters.
+For data collection, we scraped the data from the public Hong Kong forum LIHKG,\footnote{\url{https://lihkg.com}} which was launched in 2016 and has multiple categories including sports, entertainment, hot topic, gossip, current affairs, etc. We extracted more than 1 million sentences from this website; however, the raw data comes with a lot of noise that needs to be cleaned, an example of which is shown in Figure \ref{fig:LIHKG-example} of Appendix \ref{sec:appendix}.
+We carried out data cleaning to reduce noisy strings as well as data \textit{anonymisation} by removing user IDs from the text.
+We also filtered out the sentences that were too short, i.e., with less than 10 Chinese characters.
 In the end, we prepared 200K clean monolingual Cantonese sentences for parallel synthetic data generation purposes.
 We shuffled the data for model training.